buley/personal/src/content/integration.md

 > *“Waste no more time arguing about what a good man should be.
 Be one.” — Marcus Aurelius*

+> *"Integration is the key to everything." — Carl Jung*

 *Understanding is the foundation, but execution is the structure.
 Every insight must become action, every realization must become reality.*

 We've broken down my personality, strengths, blind spots, and operating principles.

 Now the real question is: **How do I use this knowledge to execute at the highest level?**

 Self-awareness is only valuable if it leads to **strategic action**—otherwise, it's just another intellectual exercise.

-I don't just want to understand myself. **I want to refine, optimize, and push myself to my peak.**
+I don't just want to understand myself.

+**I want to refine, optimize, and push myself to my peak.**

 ## 1. Strength Management